 Check out for any disturbances

-It is very unlikely for your dog to just develop a barking habit out of nowhere and that is why you should look keenly around your compound to get rid of any disturbances that might be causing your dog to bark at night.
+It is doubtful for your dog to develop a barking habit out of nowhere, so you should look keenly around your compound to eliminate any disturbances that might be causing your dog to bark at night.

 Increase training as well as exercise

 Your dog might be barking because he feels under-exercised, requiring some release.

 This will result in discomfort for your dog at night, which in most cases will make him bark.

 It is essential to ensure your dog is well exercised every day and set some time aside to train him a few tricks.

 When your dog has developed some unique skills, this will serve to keep him occupied and entertained as you lay down after a busy day.

 As mentioned earlier, you mustn’t feed your dog just minutes before bedtime as he might suffer from indigestion.